Xpertly-in/account-frontend/prd.md

   - Deploy the application on Vercel.
   - Monitor deployment and update progress documentation as necessary.
 - **Progress Update:** Document final testing and deployment status in `progress.md`.

----

-## 10. Milestones & Timeline

-- **Week 1:**
-  - Complete Phase 1 tasks: Project initialization, environment setup, and TailwindCSS configuration.
-- **Week 2:**
-  - Finalize Phase 2 tasks: UI/UX design, design system, and foundational components.
-- **Week 3:**
-  - Execute Phase 3 tasks: Home, Listings, Profile, and Contact features.
-- **Week 4:**
-  - Finalize Phase 3 and complete Phase 4: CA/Admin dashboards, integration testing, and deployment.

----

-## 11. Progress Tracking & Context Awareness

-- **Progress Document (`progress.md`):**
-  - Must be updated after every task and sub-task.
-  - Include detailed notes on component construction (ensuring sub-200 lines), mobile-first validation, and integration of the specified libraries.
-- **Cursor Rules Storage:**
-  - Store AI agent guidelines in a dedicated file.
-  - **Current Recommendation:** Use `cursor_rules.md` for human-readable instructions.
-  - **Additional Option:** Create a machine-readable file, e.g., `.cursor_rules.json`, for automated context parsing.
-  - The rules must outline:
-    - Mobile-first design mandates.
-    - Maximum of 200 lines per component.
-    - Detailed instructions for regularly updating `progress.md`.
-    - Mandatory use of Next.js, TailwindCSS (with our theme), shadcn UI components, react-query, and phosphoricons.

-_Example Entry:_
-Rule 1: All components must be designed with a mobile-first approach.
-Rule 2: No component should exceed 200 lines of code.
-Rule 3: Update progress.md after each task with detailed context.
-Rule 4: Use Next.js, TailwindCSS (with defined theme colors), shadcn UI, react-query, and phosphoricons.

----

-## 12. Quality & Code Reviews

-- **Code Quality:**
-  - Enforce regular code reviews using Prettier and ESLint to uphold project guidelines.
-  - Each component must be optimized for mobile and adhere to the 200-line maximum.
-- **Documentation:**
-  - Maintain and update this PRD, along with `progress.md` and the Cursor rules file, as project scope or guidelines evolve.
-- **Future Enhancements:**
-  - Replace the placeholder logo once the brand identity is finalized.
-  - Update development guidelines based on evolving best practices and team feedback.

----

-## 13. Summary

-This comprehensive PRD provides a detailed roadmap for building the Xpertly – CA Listing Portal.
-Every phase—from initialization to deployment—is rooted in a mobile-first design approach, enforces a maximum of 200 lines of code per component, and includes thorough progress tracking via `progress.md`.
-The technical stack, including Next.js, TailwindCSS (with our custom theme), shadcn UI, react-query, and phosphoricons, is specified, and we include clear guidelines for maintaining context using the Cursor rules file.
-Based on current best practices, storing these rules in a dedicated Markdown file (and optionally a JSON file) is both acceptable and recommended.

-_All team members and AI agents (Cursor) must follow these guidelines, ensuring that every task is documented, components remain modular, and the project context is preserved across sessions._